A Day 2026 — Support What You Love About AU

 If the parent is denied this loan, a dependent student will be offered an additional Unsubsidized Loan based on his/her grade level.
 For more information, please visit the Federal Student Aid website.

-This program is for family members of faculty/staff employed at participating institutions.
-The goal is to serve higher education by making careers at colleges more attractive.
-For more information, please visit www.tuitionexchange.org or contact the Tuition Exchange Liaison in the OFAS.
+This program is for family members of employees at participating institutions.
+Locate more information here or contact the Tuition Exchange Liaison here.

-If you have questions about using your military educational benefits, please email or call (864-231-5581) the AU Certifying Official for more information.
+These benefits are for active military and veterans.
+If you have questions about using these benefits, please email or call (864-231-5581) the AU Certifying Official for more information.

 Yellow Ribbon School